felipecbarbosa/felipecbarbosa.github.io/leituras.md

 5. Play Bigger: How Rebels and Innovators Create New Categories and Dominate Markets (258 páginas)
 6. Not a Scientist: How Politicians Mistake, Misrepresent, and Utterly Mangle Science (269 páginas)
 7. Arriscando a Própria Pele: Assimetrias Ocultas no Cotidiano (310 páginas)
+8. The Cult of the Amateur: How blogs, MySpace, YouTube and the rest of today's user-generated media are killing our culture and economy (240 páginas)
+9. Open Learn: Products, Services and Branding (26 páginas)

 ---